Course dates for 2023

 Summer School Course Details

 Our aim is to develop your potting skills, decorative techniques, glazing and firing skills.
-We endeavour to foster an appreciation of form, its subtleties and variations, and develop an awareness of the long history and richness of pottery.
+We endeavour to foster an appreciation of form, its subtleties, and variations as well as developing an awareness of the long history and richness of pottery.
 All this in an enjoyable atmosphere, where the experience of the routine in a working pottery and our “from the ground up” way of doing things will ensure you go away with a sense of achievement.
 We are passing on the knowledge we have acquired over forty years of potting, both in the UK and enriched by experiences working and observing techniques across four continents.

 Ground breaking weekly courses since 1970’s